I don’t write code by hand anymore. And no, I’m not exaggerating.

 How to Enter Plan Mode

-Press Shift + Tab twice to cycle to Plan Mode — you’ll see the indicator in the bottom left corner of the prompt.
+Press Shift + Tab to cycle through permission modes until you reach Plan Mode - you’ll see the indicator in the bottom left corner of the prompt.

 When to Use Plan Mode